UKHO/EventHub-Logging-Provider/README.md

 The Event Hub Log Provider provides a logging sink for the Microsoft.Extensions.Logging.Abstractions.
 Logs are sent to Event Hub as a JSON message.
 The EventHubLogProvider provides a number of standard properties to enrich every log message, and provides a mechanism to add application specific custom properties to logs.

-Event hub log provider now supports authentication using both Managed Service Identity or connection string/SAS Uri to Event hub or Azure storage container respectively.
-However they both should use either Managed Identity to both Eventhub and Azure storage or neither.
+Event Hub Log Provider now supports authentication using both Managed Service Identity or connection string/SAS Uri to Event Hub or Azure storage container respectively.
+However they both should use either Managed Identity to both Event Hub and Azure storage or neither.

 Configuring using managed identity or connection string is shown below.